faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 We shall demonstrate our approach using the Hopper tool mentioned in the Tooling chapter.

-Launching hopper, we choose File->Read Executable to Disassemble.
+Launching hopper, we choose _File->Read Executable to Disassemble_.
 The binary in our case is `examples/assert_crash_ios/icdab_planets`

 We need to "rebase" our disassembly so the addresses it shows mirror those of the program when it crashed.
 We choose _Modify->Change File Base Address_.
 As before, we supply `0x1008e0000`.